edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 let as_account: Account = serde_json::from_str(&json_res)?;
 ```

-### Using the Queryable macro
+### Using the `Queryable` macro

-The edgedb-derive crate has a built-in Queryable macro that lets us just query without having to cast to json.
+The `edgedb-derive` crate has a built-in `Queryable` macro that lets us query without having to cast to JSON.
 Same query as before:

 ```rust
 #[derive(Debug, Deserialize, Queryable)]